brianjburrow/SOKA_PUBLIC/README.md

 Once uploaded, your activity will be available on your profile page as well as the feed of any user who follows you.

-## Enabling Technologies

-We would like to thank all of the open source projects that made this work possible.

 ## Cloning

 API Keys will be needed for OpenWeatherMap, Mapbox, AWS S3.
 An IAM user must be created for AWS S3 to generate presigned URLs